peang/components/README.md

-# ui_components
+# ui-components
-UI/UX Component for Reusable Purpose
+Collection of Assets, Widgets, UI/UX for Yii2 for the sake of usabilitiy.